-What are the proposed major changes in income tax through Finance Bill 2021 for personal and corporate taxpayers in Bangladesh?
+What are the major changes in income tax through Finance Act 2021 for personal and corporate taxpayers in Bangladesh?

-Finance Bill 2021 has been placed in National Parliament on last 03 June 2021 which has been proposed to change the direct tax and indirect tax.
+Finance Act 2021 has been enacted from 01 July 2021 which has changed the direct tax and indirect tax.
 And the changes will impact in the financial year 2021-22.

-In this article, today you will know the salient features of Finance Bill 2021 for direct tax portion i.e., income tax which will divided into personal tax and corporate tax.
-The indirect tax i.e., Value Added Tax (VAT) and Supplementary Duty (SD) will be covered in next article.
-To get the regular update about important tax issues, you may subscribe to our news letter by registering you name and email in the right hand of this article.
+In this article, today you will know the salient features of Finance Act 2021 for direct tax portion i.e., income tax which will divided into personal tax and corporate tax.
+And the major changes in VAT and SD has been covered in another article.
+To get the regular update about important tax issues, you may subscribe to our newsletter by registering your name and email.

 The discussion will be going on brief so that you could get an overview in a very short time.